-Once Magento 1 will be unsupported, each known vulnerability will have to be fixed on your own, by yourself.
+Once Magento 1 is unsupported, each vulnerability will have to be fixed by yourself.
 This makes the maintenance even more expensive than it used to be, just to keep your eCommerce platform usable.

 No support, attack vulnerability and further forced investment will lead to a so-called “code debt”, which will be more and more expensive to pay for.
 Magento 1 development, at overpriced hour rates, will be cost-ineffective at some point.
 That’s why it’s further consequences might be really crucial from a business point of view.

-A Magento 1 to Magento 2 migration is basically some more than just simple transferring data from a store to another.
-We listed some points below which represent how the preparation process might look like.
+A Magento 1 to Magento 2 migration is basically more than just simple transfer of data from one store to another.
+We listed some points below, which represent how the preparation process might look like.

 - 1. Store audit - list of present functionalities and features

 - 2. Shortlisting functionalities in cooperation with the customer.

 - 3. Arranging implementation of additional functionalities responsible for UX improvements, conversion rate increase etc.